PennLINC/grmpy_opendata/docs/data-narrative.md

 `babs check-setup` revealed all systems go.
 `babs submit` was run to submit the jobs.

+There's some weird issue with aslprep where the job exits for an unknown error _after_ aslprep has completed.
+We modified the `participant_job.sh` script (in the `analysis/code` directory of the BABS project) to not exit during the `datalad run` command by placing `set +e` before the `datalad run` command and `set -e` after the `datalad run` command (to turn it back on).
+This file was datalad saved in the babs project `analysis` directory (`2cd72cc`) and `babs sync-code` was run from the babs project directory to sync the change across branches.

 ## fMRIPrep: Functional Only

 VERSION: 25.1.4